furkan-dogu/react-weather-app/README.md

 - Instant and weekly weather forecast for a specific location.
 - Each day can be expanded to view detailed weather information.
 - Shows information such as temperature, felt temperature, humidity, wind speed, and pressure.
+- When the location button is clicked, it redirects to the [OpenWeatherMap](https://openweathermap.org/) page containing information about the entered location.
+- It provides a warning when an invalid location is entered

 ## Technologies Used